pambrose/prometheus-proxy/README.md

-If prometheus-proxy were running on a machine named *mymachine.local* and the `agent.pathConfigs` value in the [myapps.conf](https://raw.githubusercontent.com/pambrose/prometheus-proxy/master/examples/myapps.conf) config file were defined as:
+If prometheus-proxy were running on a machine named *mymachine.local* and the `agent.pathConfigs` value in the [myapps.conf](https://raw.githubusercontent.com/pambrose/prometheus-proxy/master/examples/myapps.conf) config file had the contents:

 ```hocon
 agent {